Jaabir-Ahamed/Brain-Deck/braindeck/Brain-Deck2/QUICK_FIX.md

 ## Issue: "Username is already taken" during signup (even with empty table)

-### Solution: Run the Database Migration
+### Solution: Run the Database Migration and Grant Permissions

-The `is_username_available` function must exist in your Supabase database.
+The `is_username_available` function must exist AND have proper permissions in your Supabase database.

 1. Go to your Supabase Dashboard → **SQL Editor**
-2. Run this SQL:
+2. Run this SQL to create the function:

 ```sql
 -- Function to check if username is available (bypasses RLS for signup)